 Having a hard time choosing the right solution for your project?
 Don’t know what the right decision is?
-In this article, I will present different methods for making decisions.
-They can be used both in the professional world and in the personal sphere, for decisions related to your life.
+I share three methods for making decisions.
+They can be used both in professional settings and in your personal sphere, for decisions related to your life.

 The list of the pros/cons